grignaak/tribool/README.md

 value that is either true or false but it is inderminate which it is.
 For example, you don't know if an http POST was successful if the connection is dropped after the request was made but before the response came back.
-This can be modeled with the Maybe value.
+This can be modeled with the indeterminate Maybe value.

 Tribool provides tri-state logical operators that act like their boolean counterparts.
-The logic tables are documented for each method.
-There are also methods for mixed Tribool and bool operations.
+The logic tables are documented below.

 ## Parsing